mooring/Coder-for-Alfred/README.md

 1. selecting text , and then press Ctrl + Alt + Cmd + J
 2. select algorithm and then press enter key

+> or
+1. copy multiline text into your clipboard, then press Ctrl + Alt + Cmd + K
+2. type any charactor and select any algorithm with Enter Key

 ## by keywords

 1. md5